-Vodafone Albania Sh.a. upon receiving the Decision of AKEP no. 15, dated 22.02.2018 “On Regulation of SMP operators’ tariffs in the wholesale mobile call termination market – Public Consultation 2”, has submitted as below, its position and comments for the purpose of a better and efficient functioning of the relevant market based on fair competition.1.
-Has AKEP rightly reflected benchmark tariffs of the EU and BEREC countries for termination to mobile networks and their update until July 2017 under section 3?
+Vodafone Albania Sh.a. upon receiving the Decision of AKEP no. 15, dated 22.02.2018 “On Regulation of SMP operators’ tariffs in the wholesale mobile call termination market – Public Consultation 2”, has submitted as below, its position and comments for the purpose of a better and efficient functioning of the relevant market based on fair competition.

 The Commission recommended to NRAs to ensure that termination rates are implemented at a cost efficient, symmetric level.
 In the context of wholesale call termination markets, and given in particular their characteristics and the associated competitive and distributional concerns, the cost efficient rate is normally the one resulting from a pure BU-LRIC methodology.
 This is because a BU-LRIC model both provides the correct cost signal to operators to increase efficiency and contributes to avoiding competitive distortions.